GO-SHIP-Oceanography/.github/contributing.md

 ### Further developments

-Once you have performed the initial upload of the code to the main branch of your repository you may wish to make further changes as features are added and the code is improved.
+Once you have performed the initial upload of the code you may wish to make further changes as features are added and the code is improved.

 We suggest any development work is done in git branches, with the updates then being integrated back into the main repository via a pull request once work is